cogneco/magic/README.md

 token list generated from each file.
 * A tab width of 4 is assumed.

-#requirements
+# requirements
 Known to work on Linux (x64), status on other platforms is unknown at this time.

 * 1: g++ 4.2 or newer (node.js requirement)
 * 2: [node.js](http://nodejs.org/)
 * 3: [Typescript compiler](http://www.typescriptlang.org/) (if you want to build it yourself)

-##If you don't have node.js and/or the Typescript compiler
+## if you don't have node.js and/or the Typescript compiler
 First, install g++.
 Open up a terminal window and issue the following command, then follow the on-screen instructions.
 ```
 sudo apt-get install g++